 Young Rudyard’s earliest years in Bombay were blissfully happy, in an India full of exotic sights and sounds.
-But at the tender age of five he was sent back to England to stay with a foster family in Southsea, where he was desperately unhappy.
+But at the age of five he was sent back to England with his sister to stay with a foster family in Southsea, where he was desperately unhappy.
 The experience would colour some of his later writing.

 In 1882, aged sixteen, he returned to Lahore, where his parents now lived, to work on the Civil and Military Gazette , and later on its sister paper the Pioneer in Allahabad.